 Less intense rutting that has stabilized can be repaired by filling and overlaying the depressions.
 However, severe rutting can only be fixed by removing the surface with the pavement failure and replacing it with the right material.

 Prevention is always cheaper than repair.
 Poor construction is often the root cause of most pavement failures.
 It is best to just avoid pavement failure by ensuring that you use quality materials and workmanship in your asphalt surfaces.
 Still confused on How to Repair Asphalt Driveway Cracks?
-Contact Asphalt driveway paving contractors to redo your driveway.
+Contact ADA Striping to redo your driveway.